debugcom/Hacking-F117A/Part2.md

   ![Screenshot](Images/start_014.png)

 Hmm, the airstrip appears to be in the middle of the water off the coast of Norway, and the map sector WX67 is incorrect.
-However, if this was the Persian Gulf map, the location of the airstrip at JZ67 would be right about there in the upper left corner.
+However, if this was the Persian Gulf map, the location of the airstrip at JZ67 would be right there in the upper left corner.
 If we accept the mission, we end up sitting in the middle of the water, but we are able to complete the primary objective anyway (note I had No Crashes enabled).

   ![Screenshot](Images/vgame_014.png)